FusionAuth/fusionauth-issues/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Screenshots
 If applicable, add screenshots to help explain your problem.
+Delete this section if it is not applicable.

 ### Platform
 (Please complete the following information)